airou-lab/docs/src/lionn/hardware/rc.md

 The VOXL Flight will take a variety of inputs to its `J1004` RC connector.

-We used an SPM9745 DSMX receiver connected using the included MCBL-00005 cable to the VOXL's J1004 connector.
+We used a Spektrum receiver connected using the included MCBL-00005 cable to the VOXL's J1004 connector.

-This receiver was then paired with a DXS SPM1010 controller and calibrated, both using
+This receiver was then paired with a Spektrum controller and calibrated, both using QGroundControl.